Ikebukuro: Shopping

 Around the station are the Seibu and Tōbu department stores.
 Seibu, written with the characters for "West" and "Musashi (province)" (西武), is on the east end of the station and Tōbu, written with the characters for "East" and "Musashi" (東武), is on the west end.
 East of the station, on the site of Sugamo Prison, stands Sunshine 60, which was the tallest building in Asia at the time of its construction.

 Opened in 1978, Sunshine 60 contains Sunshine City, a large and popular shopping mall with various attractions including an aquarium, a Pokémon Center and cat cafés.
 Adjacent to Sunshine City, on Meiji Dori, is what was previously called the Toyota Ikebukuro Building which housed a multi-floor Toyota Autosalon Amlux showroom from 2000 to 2013.
 The building is now called Sunshine City Annex since 2019.
 Otome Road, a center for otaku culture and shopping district for anime and manga aimed at women, is located nearby.
 Marui and Don Quijote also have department stores in the area.
 The principal electronics retailer in Ikebukuro is Bic Camera.
 There is a small pleasure district located in Nishi-Ikebukuro, similar to Shinjuku's Kabukichō.

+In 2026 the Pokémon center remains closed indefinitely following a murder of a cashier as Japanese authorities mull a ban on Pokémon in the aftermath due to concerns it is detrimental for the youth.